wemakestuff/Teracast/README.md

 ## Acknowledgements

+PodStuff is the result of spending countless hours frustrated with sub-par Podcasting applications on Android.

 PodStuff is a result of a template project I've developed over the years as well as a combination of a lot of great work that the [GitHub Gaug.es](http://www.github.com/github/gauges-android) app and [GitHub Android](http://www.github.com/github/android) app showcased.
 Some fo the